maarten-vandeperre/developer-hub-documentation/README.md

 ```
 * Now that we have our config set up, it's time to add/publish our documentation in S3.
 (You can describe the following process in e.g., GitHub actions as well):
-  * Create a GIT repository in which you will store your static documentation (over here, a mimic of a GIT repository: [documentation/techdocs/static-content](documentation/techdocs/static-content)).
+  * Create a GIT repository in which you will store your static documentation (over here, a mimic of a GIT repository: [configurations/techdocs/static-content](configurations/techdocs/static-content)).
-  * Static (source) content is available in the [documentation/techdocs/static-content](documentation/techdocs/static-content/docs) folder.
+  * Static (source) content is available in the [configurations/techdocs/static-content](configurations/techdocs/static-content/aws-s3/docs) folder.
   Important to note is that these should be **markdown files**.
   * Install [techdocs-cli](https://backstage.io/docs/features/techdocs/cli/)
-  * Go to the root of your documentation repository ([documentation/techdocs/static-content](documentation/techdocs/static-content/docs))
+  * Go to the root of your documentation repository ([configurations/techdocs/static-content](configurations/techdocs/static-content/aws-s3/docs))
   * Generate the content to be showed in Developer Hub:
     ```shell
     techdocs-cli generate --no-docker --verbose
     ```
     Or run it from the root of this repository:
     ```shell
-    techdocs-cli generate --source-dir ./documentation/techdocs/static-content --output-dir ./documentation/techdocs/static-content/site --no-docker --verbose
+    techdocs-cli generate --source-dir ./configurations/techdocs/static-content --output-dir ./configurations/techdocs/static-content/aws-s3/site --no-docker --verbose
     ```
-  * A folder 'documentation/techdocs/static-content/site' should be created now.
+  * A folder 'configurations/techdocs/static-content/aws-s3/site' should be created now.
   * Validate that you have an active AWS session by running the following command:
     _(redhat-demo-dev-hub-1)_ should be part of the list.
     ```shell
     aws s3 ls
     ```
   * Publish the static content to the S3 bucket by executing the following command:
-  **!! be aware:** If you change the component name (i.e., maartens-first-documentation), make sure that you change it as well
+  **!! be aware:** If you change the component name (i.e., maartens-first-aws-documentation), make sure that you change it as well
   in catalog-info.yaml and mkdocs.yaml configuration files within the documentation repository, as they are linked to each other by name.
     ```shell
     techdocs-cli publish --publisher-type awsS3 \
           --storage-name redhat-demo-dev-hub-1 \
-          --entity default/Component/maartens-first-documentation \
+          --entity default/Component/maartens-first-aws-documentation \
-          --directory documentation/techdocs/static-content/site \
+          --directory configurations/techdocs/static-content/aws-s3/site \
           --awsS3sse AES256
     ```
 * We now have the configuration and the static content set up.
 We now only need to add it as a component in Developer Hub:
   * Open Developer Hub.
   * Click "create":
     ![](images/techdocs_add_component.png "")
-  * Add the URL of the catalog-info.yaml in the URL section (i.e., for me it is https://github.com/maarten-vandeperre/developer-hub-documentation/blob/tech-docs-implementation/documentation/techdocs/static-content/catalog-info.yaml).
+  * Add the URL of the catalog-info.yaml in the URL section (i.e., for me it is https://github.com/maarten-vandeperre/developer-hub-documentation/blob/tech-docs-implementation/configurations/techdocs/static-content/catalog-info.yaml).
   * Click on 'Analyze' and 'Create'.
   * Now go to "Docs" menu item and you should be able to see your documentation:
     ![](images/techdocs_maartens_first_documentation.png "")